grbkdd/ansible-homeserver/README.md

 ## TODO
 * Create playbook for backups
-* Create playbook for Samba
 * Create playbook for Docker
 * Create playbook for Tailscale
 * Create playbook for NextDNS
 * Set up Mailrise for Pushover notifications
+* Use Ansible Vault for secrets